 - They are have the Gold Card Events feature – For those who are not familiar with it, American Express sponsors events like concerts, theaters etc. And they are normally some good seats which they make available to card members before the general public has access to them.

 - They have almost similar travel and shopping insurance type features.

-- How you earn points? – Ironically, the best card card among the three in terms of points earning capacity is the American Express Premier Rewards Gold Card, where you can earn triple points for airline ticket purchases and double points for gasoline and supermarket purchases.
+- How you earn points? – Ironically, the most effective card among the three in terms of points earning capacity is the American Express Premier Rewards Gold Card, where you can earn triple points for airline ticket purchases and double points for gasoline and supermarket purchases.
 The other two cards just allow you to earn the standard one point per dollar on all purchases.
-So the Platinum version actually loses out!

 The Premier Rewards Gold also gives you 15,000 bonus points when you spend $30,000 a year on the card.